pasqal-io/qadence/docs/qml/ml_tools.md

 ## Optimization routines

-For training QML models, `qadence` also offers a few out-of-the-box routines for optimizing differentiable models like `QNN`s and `QuantumModel`s containing either *trainable* and/or *non-trainable* parameters (you can refer to [this](../tutorials/parameters) for a refresh about different parameter types):
+For training QML models, Qadence also offers a few out-of-the-box routines for optimizing differentiable models like `QNN`s and `QuantumModel`s containing either *trainable* and/or *non-trainable* parameters (you can refer to [the parameters tutorial](../tutorials/parameters.md) for a refresh about different parameter types):

 * [`train_with_grad`][qadence.ml_tools.train_with_grad] for gradient-based optimization using PyTorch native optimizers
 * [`train_gradient_free`][qadence.ml_tools.train_gradient_free] for gradient-free optimization using